gatran/DSC180B-Face-Mask-Detection/README.md

 * `submission.json` contains the general structure of this repo.

 ### How to run this repo with explanation:
-*  Please visit the `EDA.ipynb` inside the `notebook folder` to understand the MaskedFace-Net. if github fails to display the image inside the notebook, please refer to `EDA.pdf`.
-Also, feel free to execute `EDA.py` to generate other set of images for visualization.
+*  Please visit the `EDA.ipynb` inside the `notebook folder` to understand the MaskedFace-Net.
+Once you understand the daatset, then you can process to run the repo

 To run this repo, run the following lines in a terminal